 Albuca sp.
 Gaika's Kop the photos were taken in January 2010 by Mary Sue Ittner, in Gaika's Kop, Eastern Cape.
 It could be Albuca nelsonii, a robust evergreen species found on grassland and rocky slopes in southern Africa.

-Albuca suaveolens (syn.
-Ornithogalum suaveolens) is found on dry slopes and flats in a wide area including Namibia, Namaqualand and the Cape Province.
+Albuca suaveolens Jacq., syn.
+Ornithogalum suaveolens (Jacq.)
+J.C.Manning & Goldblatt, is found on dry slopes and flats in a wide area including Namibia, Namaqualand and the Cape Province.
 It grows to 50 cm and has narrow leaves that clasp at the base and are sometimes dry at flowering.
 Flowers are in a stiff erect raceme, yellow, spreading or nodding, with dark green keels.
-Photos 1-5 were taken by Mary Sue Ittner.
-Photos 1-2 were taken in Namaqualand and photos 3-5 were taken near Nieuwoudtville.
-There is some indication that photos 1-2 could be the species Albuca semipedalis.
-Photo 6 is a close-up of a flower in cultivation taken by Alan Horstmann.
+Photos 1-2 were taken by Mary Sue Ittner near Calvinia.
+Photos 3-4 were taken by Cameron McMaster in Elands Bay and Namaqualand.
+Photo 5 is a close-up of a flower in cultivation taken by Alan Horstmann.

 Albuca tortuosa Baker (1897) is similar to Albuca aurea, except that it comes from the Eastern Cape Province.
 The leaves are tough and contorts a few times along the length.
 The photos below by Nhu Nguyen were taken at the UC Botanical Garden of plants collected in the Eastern Cape Province.
 It was originally identify as Albuca setosa.